Author Protection

 7. Don't be embarrassed.
 Some of these companies stole millions from thousands of authors.
 You're not stupid; they're professional criminals.

-If you've already paid one of these companies, tell us anyway.
-We can help you build the chargeback / IC3 / FTC case.
+If you've already paid one of these companies, run the check before sending more money.
+Paid users can ask us for help organizing the chargeback / IC3 / FTC next steps.

 Trusted resources